Striveworks/valor/docs/getting_started.md

 #### Connect to the Client

-The `valor.Client` class gives an object that is used to communicate with the `valor` backend.
+The `valor.Client` class gives an object that is used to communicate with the `valor` back end.

 ```py
 client = Client("http://localhost:8000")